New Hampshire: Geography

 New Hampshire is part of the six-state New England region of the Northeastern United States.
 It is bounded by Quebec, Canada, to the north and northwest; Maine and the Gulf of Maine to the east; Massachusetts to the south; and Vermont to the west.
 New Hampshire's major regions are the Great North Woods, the White Mountains, the Lakes Region, the Seacoast, the Merrimack Valley, the Monadnock Region, and the Dartmouth-Lake Sunapee area.
 New Hampshire has the shortest ocean coastline of any U.S. coastal state, with a length of 18 mi, sometimes measured as only 13 mi.

 The White Mountains range in New Hampshire spans the north-central portion of the state.
 The range includes Mount Washington, the tallest in the northeastern U.S.—site of the second-highest wind speed ever recorded— as well as Mount Adams and Mount Jefferson.
 With hurricane-force winds every third day on average, more than a hundred recorded deaths among visitors, and conspicuous krumholtz (dwarf, matted trees much like a carpet of bonsai trees), the climate on the upper reaches of Mount Washington has inspired the weather observatory on the peak to claim that the area has the "World's Worst Weather".
 The White Mountains were home to the rock formation called the Old Man of the Mountain, a face-like profile in Franconia Notch, until the formation disintegrated in May 2003.
 Even after its loss, the Old Man remains an enduring symbol for the state, seen on state highway signs, automobile license plates, and many government and private entities around New Hampshire.

 In southwestern New Hampshire, the landmark Mount Monadnock has given its name to a class of earth-forms—a monadnock—signifying, in geomorphology, any isolated resistant peak rising from a less resistant eroded plain.

 New Hampshire has more than 800 lakes and ponds, and approximately 19000 mi of rivers and streams.
 Major rivers include the 110 mi Merrimack River, which bisects the lower half of the state north–south before passing into Massachusetts and reaching the sea in Newburyport.
 Its tributaries include the Contoocook River, Pemigewasset River, and Winnipesaukee River.
 The 410 mi Connecticut River, which starts at New Hampshire's Connecticut Lakes and flows south to Connecticut, defines the western border with Vermont.
-The state border is not in the center of that river, as is usually the case, but at the low-water mark on the Vermont side; meaning the entire river along the Vermont border (save for areas where the water level has been raised by a dam) lies within New Hampshire.
+The state border is not in the center of that river, as is usually the case, but at the low-water mark on the Vermont side, meaning the entire river along the Vermont border (save for areas where the water level has been raised by a dam) lies within New Hampshire.
 Only one town—Pittsburg—shares a land border with the state of Vermont.
-The "northwesternmost headwaters" of the Connecticut also define part of the Canada–U.S. border.
+The "northwesternmost headwaters" of the Connecticut River also define part of the Canada–U.S. border.